Some of the most celebrated language in

 Frustrated with the endless “double sense” that plays tricks on (i.e., “palters with”) him, Macbeth denounces all equivocal speech that breaks its own promises.

 In Act 2, Scene 3, the porter speaks in prose, which indicates his lack of sophistication and education, but also the bare truth of his words.
 Considering the placement of this section in the play, coming directly after the intense psychological drama surrounding the murder of Duncan, the prose also signals a transition to a more relaxed tone for a brief interlude before the murder is discovered and the tension is renewed.
 A similar effect is at play in Act 4, Scene 2, where Lady Macduff and her young son speak to each other in prose, plainly discussing Macduff’s death and what they should do.
-In both cases, the use of prose rather than verse lessens the gap between audience and actors.
+In both cases, the use of prose rather than verse lessens the gap between the audience and the actors.
 Since both scenes take place right before moments of violence, the creation of a relatable atmosphere heightens the impact and juxtaposition when the audience is plunged back into a world of mayhem.

 The final use of prose appears in Act 5, Scene 1, where the doctor and a gentlewoman discuss Lady Macbeth’s madness.
 When Lady Macbeth speaks in this scene, she speaks in fragmented and incoherent prose, saying, “come, come, come.
 Give me your hand.
 What’s done/ cannot be undone.
 To bed, to bed, to bed!”
 This repetitive, nonsense speech contrasts with the elegant and persuasive rhetoric she used when speaking in verse earlier in the play.
 Similar to